Regression (film)

-Regression is a 2015 psychological thriller horror mystery film directed and written by Alejandro Amenábar.
+Regression is a 2015 psychological thriller mystery film directed and written by Alejandro Amenábar.
 The film stars Ethan Hawke and Emma Watson, with David Thewlis, Lothaire Bluteau, Dale Dickey, David Dencik, Peter MacNeill, Devon Bostick, and Aaron Ashmore in supporting roles.

 The film had its world premiere at the San Sebastián International Film Festival on September 18, 2015.
 It was released in the United States on October 9, 2015, by The Weinstein Company under the banner RADiUS-TWC.
 The film received mostly negative reviews from critics.

 Plot

-The film takes place in Minnesota, in 1990.
-Detective Bruce Kenner (Ethan Hawke) investigates the case of John Gray (David Dencik), who admits to sexually abusing his 17-year-old daughter Angela (Emma Watson) but has no recollection of the abuse.
-They seek the help of Professor Kenneth Raines (David Thewlis) to use recovered-memory therapy on John Gray to retrieve his memories, and come to suspect that their colleague Detective George Nesbitt (Aaron Ashmore) is involved.
+In Hoyer, Minnesota, in 1990, Detective Bruce Kenner investigates the case of John Gray, who admits to sexually abusing his 17-year-old daughter Angela but has no recollection of the abuse.
+They seek the help of Professor Kenneth Raines to use recovered-memory therapy on John Gray to retrieve his memories, and come to suspect that their colleague Detective George Nesbitt is involved.
 They detain him but fail to find evidence against him.
 Detectives suspect a satanic cult is involved because of Angela's testimony, in which Angela says that she was abused by people in masks and someone took pictures of it.

-Bruce and Kenneth meet Angela's estranged brother Roy Gray (Devon Bostick) to inquire about why he left the house.
+Bruce and Kenneth meet Angela's estranged brother Roy Gray in Pittsburgh, Pennsylvania to inquire about why he left the house.
 Using the regression technique on him, he recalls hooded figures entering his room while he was young.
-Bruce and Kenneth suspect Roy's grandmother, Rose Gray (Dale Dickey), has some involvement but find nothing after a search of her house.
+Bruce and Kenneth suspect Roy's grandmother, Rose Gray, has some involvement but find nothing after a search of her house.

 Meanwhile, Bruce begins having nightmares involving satanic rituals.
 Angela tells him that the cult is out to kill her as she has shown her demonic mark to him and that he is in danger as well.
 She tells him that her mother received miscellaneous calls and saw strange figures staring at her in the street before she herself had an accident.
 Bruce starts to experience the same things and his nightmares increase in intensity.